-Golden Temple, also called Harmandir Sahib, is in AMRITSAR.
+Golden Temple alias Sri Harmandir Sahib, is situated at AMRITSAR, Punjab, India.
 Sri Harmandir Sahib means ‘The abode of God’.
-Amritsar is the spiritual center for the Sikh religion and the administrative headquarters in the Amritsar District, Punjab, India.
+Amritsar is the spiritual center for the Sikhs and the administrative headquarters of Amritsar District.

-This gurdwara (temple) is the holiest Gurdwara (place of worship) for Sikhs.
-The first gurdwara here was built in the 15th century and the current gurdwara in 1764.
-The four entrances of the holy Harmandir Sahib symbolizes the openness of the Sikhs towards all people and religion.
+The four entrances of the holy Sri Harmandir Sahib symbolizes the openness of the Sikhs towards all people and religion.
 The four entrances represents the four directions; North, south, East and West.

 There is a free community kitchen which serves meal to thousands daily.